-The rules of the NYSE require that a majority of our board of directors be independent within one year of our initial public offering.
+The rules of the NYSE require that a majority of our Board be independent within one year of our Initial Public Offering.
 An "independent director" is defined generally as a person that, in the opinion of the company's board of directors, has no material relationship with the listed company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).
-Our board has determined that each of Eddie Kim, Jonathan Keidan, Keri Findley, and Claire Councill is an independent director under applicable SEC and NYSE rules.
-Our independent directors will have regularly scheduled meetings at which only independent directors are present.
+Our Board has determined that each of Eddie Kim, Jonathan Keidan, Keri Findley, and Claire Councill is an independent director under applicable SEC and NYSE rules.
+Our independent directors have regularly scheduled meetings at which only independent directors are present.